What is Outsourcing?

 How to Manage Growth of Online Workers

-You have two workers focused on one of your areas.
-One worker, John, excels at the task while the other, Rob, simply does their job well and as instructed.
+You have hired two workers who are focused on one of your areas.
+One worker, John, excels at the task while the other, Rob, simply does work as instructed.
 You are planning to increase work in that area and you are planning to hire a third worker.

 Use the opportunity to let both John and Rob grow within their positions.
-Take John and place him in charge of managing the schedule of tasks that needs to be completed each week.
+Take John and place him in charge of managing the tasks that need to be completed each week.
 Put John in charge of managing Rob and the third worker that you are planning on hiring.

 For Rob, give him the additional responsibility of onboarding the new online worker that you are hiring.